 Surgical site infections can occur in any number of ways, some of which involve surgical risks that cannot be entirely eliminated through proper care on the part of your surgeon and medical team.
 In other cases, however, surgical site infections are the direct result of a failure by a medical professional to follow generally accepted medical standards in order to prevent infections and the adverse consequences that can result.
 Surgical site infections can be caused by the negligent:

-Even if you are suffering from a surgical error, you may not immediately know what is causing your pain or discomfort—after all, the surgery itself is invasive enough to create post-surgical discomfort and complications even without infection.
+Even if you are suffering from a surgical error, you may not immediately know what is causing your pain or discomfort—after all, the surgery itself is invasive enough to create post-surgical discomfort and complications even without an infection.
 Some signs that you may be suffering from a surgical site infection include:

 In order to recover compensation for the harm caused by a surgical site infection, we must investigate to determine whether it was the medical provider’s negligence that directly caused that infection.
 Evidence of a medical provider’s negligence can be found by: